 Fellow Since 2006

-This profile was prepared when Edith Grynszpancholc was elected to the Ashoka Fellowship in 2006.
+This description of Edith Grynszpancholc's work was prepared when Edith Grynszpancholc was elected to the Ashoka Fellowship in 2006.

 Edith Grynszpancholc is fortifying the health care system in Argentina so that medical teams can respond to pediatric cancer cases outside population centers, delivering quality treatment as close to home as possible.